chrisdev/wagtail-cookiecutter-foundation/README.rst

 * 12-Factor_ based settings via django-environ_
 * Optimized development and production settings
 * Built with `Let's Encrypt`_
-* Comes with custom user model ready to go
+* Comes with a number of handy Custom Page models and templates (blog, photo_gallery, FAQ, events and so on..) to kickstart your site
-* Grunt build for compass and livereload
+* Uses Grunt for image compression and livereload
-* Ansible support for development and production
+* Ansible for provisioning to and deployment to services like Digital Ocean and Linode
 * Works with Python 2.7.x or 3.5.x

 .. _cookiecutter: https://github.com/audreyr/cookiecutter